Your traffic is growing but this is not reflected in your traffic conversion – find out reasons why.

 - People – the level of customer service you provide to your customer.

 If your traffic is high and visitors are able to navigate to your Web pages without any difficulty but traffic conversion is low, then you may want to assess the types of products you are offering customers, whether your products and services are competitively priced and whether you are targeting the right audience with your keyword selection.

 Wrong geographic location

 If you have a percentage of traffic that is not converting, it may simply be visitors who are searching for your product in a different region.
-For example if you are operating an ecommerce site that sells clothing but only ships to certain regions, potential buyers will be forced to purchase from another merchant.
-You may want to consider optimising your website for geographic keywords that will help you increase your SERPS for local searches – this is called geo-targeting.
+For example, if you are operating an e-commerce site that sells clothing but only ships to certain regions, potential buyers will be forced to purchase from another merchant.
+You may want to consider optimizing your website for geographic keywords that will help you increase your SERPS for local searches – this is called geo-targeting.

 People are contacting you by phone

 If your phone number is readily displayed, it could be that your visitors are calling you.
 Monitor your calls on a weekly basis and compare them to changes in the website’s traffic.
 However, don’t become complacent – if people are contacting you directly, they may not be able to find the information they require on your website.
 This may suggest a problem with your navigation structure, landing pages or conversion paths and a website redesign may be needed.